 Mono Lake, formed 760,000 years ago and home to millions of migrating birds, Mono Lake is a unique sight to see and photograph, producing different hues and colors at sunrise and sunset.

 Bodie, the largest preserved (un-restored) ghost town of the west, dating back to 1877.
-We have special permission to photograph inside some of the old buildings.
 For those interested in the old west, it is fascinating wandering around the deserted, dusty streets with a wide-angle lens and soaking in the spirit of this historic wild-west town.

 Tioga Pass, the highest pass in California and without doubt the most spectacular with waterfalls, rivers, wildflowers, towering mountains and wildlife.
 We have allowed a full day to photograph the highlights of Tioga Pass, which ends in our highlight destination, Yosemite National Park and the place Ansel Adams spent 68 years of his life photographing. http://www.anseladams.com/ansel-adams-information/ansel-adams-biography/